- 1 Minute to read

 Double-check before selecting this write mode.
 The changes you make are irreversible!

 Upsert inserts new rows and updates existing ones.
 You will have to set at least one unique key, which will represent one or multiple columns.

 The primary key is a unique attribute that can never repeat and identifies entities in a table.

 Before data is inserted, Dataddo checks the data in the destination.
 If data with the same primary key already exists in the table, the table is updated with the latest records, otherwise a new record is inserted.
 The advantage of upsert is avoiding duplicities.

 When extracting Facebook Post records, the primary key is "Post ID".
 If an ID has not been inserted before, a new record will be created.
 If there is already a record with the same ID, existing information will be updated.

-Another example can be a phone number as more people cannot have the same one.
+Another example can be a phone number as there can't be two people with the same number.